Su'luk

-In early Arabian history, su'luk (صعلوك, plural صعاليك, ṣaʿālīk) was a term that can be translated as brigand, brigand-poet, or vagabond.
+In early Arabian history, ṣuʿlūk (صعلوك, plural صعاليك, ṣaʿālīk) was a term that can be translated as brigand, brigand-poet, or vagabond.
 The sa'alik were mostly individuals who had been forced out of their tribes and who lived on the fringes of society, although some of them maintained ties with their tribes.
 Some of the sa'alik became renowned poets, writing poetry about the hardships of desert life and their feelings of isolation.
-Famous sa'alik include Al-Shanfara, Ta'abbata Sharran, and Urwa ibn al-Ward.
+Famous sa'alik include al-Shanfara, Ta'abbata Sharran, and Urwa ibn al-Ward.
 The sa'alik were most prominent in pre-Islamic Arabia, but persisted during the Umayyad and Abbasid caliphates.

 Terminology

 The precise meaning of the term su'luk is difficult to determine, because in biographical materials about the sa'alik poets, the term is used most frequently in the sense of "honorable brigand".
 However, in poetic texts the term seems to mean "poor".
 Khatim al-Ta'i and al-A'sha make comparisons between wealth (ghina) and tasa'luk, which in that context probably means poverty, and al-Kakhlaba Hubayra ibn 'Abd Manaf speaks of "my generosity whether I be su'luk or the possessor of camels," suggesting the same meaning.

 Related terms are sometimes used to describe the sa'alik, including dhu'ban (wolves) and khula'a, singular khali'.
 A khali was an individual who had been cast out of his tribe, but eventually acquired the connotation of "a rebel who makes a conscious decision to practice evil".
 Another term associated with the sa'alik is aghribat al-Arab, literally "Arab crows," denoting an individual whose father was an Arab and whose mother was an African slave.
 As the sons of slaves, they were slaves themselves unless their fathers chose to recognize them.
 According to scholar Albert Arazi, the only sa'alik who were also aghribat al-Arab were Khufaf ibn Nudba, Sulayk ibn al-Salaka, and al-Harith ibn Sharid.
-Other sa'alik such as Ta'abbata Sharran and Al-Shanfara are sometimes considered to have been aghribat al-Arab as well, but Bernard Lewis argued that this was due to confusion in the early sources between the two groups.
+Other sa'alik such as Ta'abbata Sharran and al-Shanfara are sometimes considered to have been aghribat al-Arab as well, but Bernard Lewis argued that this was due to confusion in the early sources between the two groups.